Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 - AI augmentation grounded in enterprise data

-This pattern does not require an external graph database.
-Relationship modelling and indexing are handled internally within the platform.
+This pattern does not necessarily require an external graph database.
+Relationship modelling and indexing are typically handled internally within the platform.

 Integration Profile